visit-dav/visit/src/doc/java_client/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 This example program shows how to set plot attributes.
-It changes a Pseudoocolor plot to be semi-transparent.
+It changes a Pseudocolor plot to be semi-transparent.

 .. container:: collapsible